-Assignment #2: Define a Problem and Justify Policy Approach.
+Assignment #1: Define a Problem and Justify Policy Approach.
 Write a brief memo describing a public health problem you will address and justify why a policy approach is necessary or appropriate for reducing that problem.
-(10 points)
+(15 points)

-Assignment #3: Analyze Policy Level Options.
-Write a brief email indicating possible policies at different levels and the likely policy you will focus on.
+Assignment #2: Analyze Policy Level Options.
+Write a brief note indicating possible policies at different levels and the likely policy you will focus on.
 (5 points)

-Assignment #4: Describe Policy Mechanism & Justification for Your Policy Solution.
+Assignment #3: Describe Policy Mechanism & Justification for Your Policy Solution.
 Complete a brief worksheet describing the mechanism of how your policy will address your targeted problem and justifying why a policy approach should be used to address the problem.
-(10 points)
+(15 points)